ricompute/ricompute.nvim/README.md

-# ricompute nvim
+# ricompute.nvim

-The personal Neovim configuration of @ricompute, based on quarto-nvim-kickstarter, ThePrimeagen, and more.
+My personal Neovim configuration, based on quarto-nvim-kickstarter, ThePrimeagen, and more.